Skip to main content

 Create a Refund

-Send a server-side request to initiate a refund for a paid session.
+Send a server-side request to create a refund for a paid session.

 Content-Type: application/json